jsam/fuseline/docs/features/steps-tasks.md

 hooks.
 Steps can be chained together to form a `Workflow`.

 Steps support typed dependencies and a pluggable policy system.
 Parameters annotated with `Depends` are automatically wired from previous steps.
-The `max_retries` and `wait` arguments configure the default `RetryPolicy` attached to the step.
+Attach policies such as `RetryPolicy` to control behaviour like retries and backoff.

 ### AsyncStep